-Cost of Sales, Gross Margin and Operating Income - Our Component Products Segment's cost of goods sold and resulting gross profit as a percentage of sales in the second quarter of 2017 was comparable to the same period in 2016.
-Cost of goods sold as a percentage of sales for the first six months of 2017 was approximately 1% less than 2016.
-As a result, gross profit increased over the same period.
-The higher gross profit percentage for the most recent six month period is primarily due to manufacturing efficiencies facilitated by the higher production volumes of security products.
-Gross margin dollars increased for both the quarter and year-to-date periods due to higher sales of security products.
-As a percentage of net sales, operating income for the second quarter and first six months of 2017 increased compared to the same periods of 2016 and was primarily impacted by the factors impacting cost of goods sold and gross margin discussed above.
+Cost of Sales, Gross Margin and Operating Income - Our Component Products Segment's cost of sales as a percentage of sales increased 3% in the third quarter of 2017 compared to the same period in 2016.
+Consequently, gross margin as a percentage of sales decreased over the same period.
+Gross margin dollars decreased due primarily to lower sales in the security products segment.
+The decrease in gross margin percentage is primarily due to unfavorable relative changes in customer and product mix in the security products reporting unit as well as higher manufacturing costs at the marine components reporting unit.
+Cost of sales and gross margin as a percentage of sales for the first nine months of 2017 were comparable to the same period in 2016.
+Gross margin dollars increased for the year-to-date period due to higher sales at security products.
+As a percentage of net sales, operating income comparisons for the third quarter and first nine months of 2017 as compared to the same periods of 2016 were primarily impacted by the factors impacting cost of sales and gross margin.

-Outlook - Component Product sales for the first half of 2017 reflect continued strong demand for our products, particularly high-security applications for our existing government customers, partially offset by lower security product sales to the transportation market, where a significant customer of the segment continues to experience weakened sales volumes.
-While we expect government security sales to moderate in the second half of 2017 and anticipate continued softness in transportation sales, full year sales of security products for 2017 should meet or exceed 2016 levels.
+Outlook - As expected, our Component Products Segment's third quarter sales did not match the levels achieved in the first half of 2017 as government security sales moderated and softness in recreational transportation sales continued due to a significant customer experiencing weakened sales volumes.
+Nevertheless, we believe our Component Products Segment's full year sales of security products for 2017 should meet or exceed 2016 levels.
 Similarly, we expect 2017 sales of marine products to meet or exceed 2016, as our growing marine components reporting unit continues to benefit from innovation and diversification in our product offerings to the recreational boat market.
+We believe we have resolved the production challenges caused by temporary personnel turnover and expect margins to improve in the last quarter of the year.
 As in prior periods, we will continue to monitor general economic conditions and sales order rates and respond to fluctuations in customer demand through continuous evaluation of staffing levels and consistent execution of our lean manufacturing and cost improvement initiatives.
 Additionally, we continue to seek opportunities to gain market share in markets we currently serve, to expand into new markets and to develop new product features in order to mitigate the impact of changes in demand as well as broaden our sales base.